ianlucas/cs2-inventory-simulator-plugin/README.md

 # CS2 Inventory Simulator Plugin

-A simple plugin for integrating with [CS2 Inventory Simulator](https://inventory.cstrike.app).
-It features all we know (publically) so far to give economy items in-game.
+A CounterStrikeSharp plugin for integrating with [CS2 Inventory Simulator](https://inventory.cstrike.app).
+It features all we know, so far, to give economy items on the server-side.

 > [!CAUTION]
 > This plugin has not been fully and thoroughly tested.
 Compatibility with other plugins has also not been tested.
 Your server can be banned by Valve for using this plugin, [see the server guidelines](https://blog.counter-strike.net/index.php/server_guidelines).
 Use at your own risk.

 ## Current Features